qBraid/NYUAD-2022/README.md

 # qudra
 *Quantum Energy Management*

+## Motivation

+Leveraging quantum advantage to distributed grids for energy security and sustainability.

+*Please check out these slides for more [information](https://www.canva.com/design/DAE8pdmu5A0/F-bEPUubsNa9QMclkktCsg/view).*
 ## Installation

 Our team's contribution is supposed to go into the `qudra` folder.
 So move there